-- The provider is responsible for adopting and promoting local referral pathways to support service users, identifying gaps and working in partnership to develop pathways. - The provider will enhance delivery using web-based services, including promotional information and an electronic referral portal. - The provider will be responsible for providing and maintaining a website, including contributing to the Safer Cornwall website, on which the public and other stakeholders can easily find information on the service. - The provider will ensure that they implement a comprehensive communications strategy to support service design and delivery, detailing how they will respond to the full range of communication requirements including a response to general enquiries, on-going care management issues and the handling of high risk/crisis/emergency situations.
+- The provider is responsible for adopting and promoting local referral pathways to support service users, identifying gaps and working in partnership to develop pathways. - The provider will enhance delivery using web-based services and receive initial online referrals from the DASV System using the agreed Electronic Case Management System. - The provider will be responsible for providing and maintaining a website, including contributing to the Safer Cornwall website, on which the public and other stakeholders can easily find information on the service. - The provider will ensure that they implement a comprehensive communications strategy to support service design and delivery, detailing how they will respond to the full range of communication requirements including a response to general enquiries, on-going care management issues and the handling of high risk/crisis/emergency situations.